baplaninarenje/curriculum/git/foundations_git/commit_messages.md

 2. You could offer more practical exercises.
 For example, ask students to improve several bad commit messages.

+3. Clarify installation steps in README for new users.

 </div>

 #### Tips and things to remember